 So congratulations.
 Seriously.

-Because you can now point out to those of your friends who love to eat, but don’t always know where to do it, that Hoppers – the next restaurant in line from Karam, Jyotin and Sunaina Sethi, whose wider group also encompasses Gymkhana, BAO, and Lyle’s – is now officially open.
+Because you can now point out to those of your friends who love to eat, but don’t always know where to do it, that Hoppers – a Sri Lankan restaurant from Karam, Jyotin and Sunaina Sethi, whose wider group also encompasses Gymkhana, BAO, and Lyle’s – is open in Soho.

-You’ll also be able to point out how it’s handily located just across the road from Ronnie Scott’s on Soho’s bustling Frith Street; that it’s adorned in traditional Sri Lankan terracotta floor tiles, handmade stained glass lights, bright green plants and raska masks; that it’s unfathomably good value for money; and that because there is likely to be a very lengthy wait once everyone finds out about it, those friends of yours would be well advised to heed your advice and visit now before anyone else gets wind of it.
+You’ll also be able to point out how it’s handily located a few doors down from Ronnie Scott’s on Soho’s bustling Frith Street; that it’s adorned in traditional Sri Lankan terracotta floor tiles, handmade stained glass lights, bright green plants and raska masks; and that it’s unfathomably good value for money.

 This place is the real deal.